saadu35/Data-Cleaning-in-SQL/README.md

 ### Limitations

 I undertook a comprehensive cleaning of the Nashville Housing dataset, addressing diverse data quality issues.
 This involved standardizing date formats by converting the SaleDate column to DATE for consistency.
-I filled missing property addresses by merging data based on ParcelID, significantly enhancing dataset completeness.
+I filled in missing property addresses by merging data based on ParcelID, significantly enhancing dataset completeness.
 To facilitate more detailed analysis, I split the PropertyAddress column into individual columns—PropertySplitAddress and PropertySplitCity.
 I transformed binary indicators in the SoldAsVacant field to 'YES' for 'Y' and 'NO' for 'N,' aiming to improve readability and consistency.
 I meticulously identified duplicate records based on specific columns, ensuring that only unique entries remained in the dataset.
 I systematically removed unnecessary columns such as OwnerAddress, TaxDistrict, and SaleDate, streamlining the dataset for clarity.
-The resulting cleaned dataset, now stored in the NashvilleHousing table, is standardized and complete, poised for my further exploratory data analysis and insights into the Nashville housing market.
+The resulting cleaned dataset, now stored in the Nashville Housing table, is standardized and complete, poised for my further exploratory data analysis and insights into the Nashville housing market.

 ### References
 - SQL Server Documentation [View here](https://docs.microsoft.com/en-us/sql/)